Worcester, England: Radio stations

+Television

+Local news and television programmes are provided by BBC West Midlands and ITV Central from the Ridge Hill TV transmitter.

 In popular culture

 Mildred Arkell

 The depression that hit the Worcester glove industry in the 1820s and 1830s is the background to a three-volume novel, Mildred Arkell, by the Victorian novelist Ellen Wood (then Mrs Henry Wood).

 Cadfael Chronicles

 The well-researched historical novel The Virgin in the Ice, part of Ellis Peters' The Cadfael Chronicles series, depicts Worcester at the time of the Anarchy.
 It begins with the words:

 "It was early in November of 1139 that the tide of civil war, lately so sluggish and inactive, rose suddenly to wash over the city of Worcester, wash away half of its livestock, property and women and send all those of its inhabitants who could get away in time scurrying for their lives northwards away from the marauders."
-(These are mentioned as arriving from Gloucester, leaving a long lasting legacy of bitterness between the two cities.)
+(These are mentioned as arriving from Gloucester, leaving a long-lasting legacy of bitterness between the two cities.)